luizamfsantos/Table-From-Image-DL/README.md

 ## Workflows

 OK 1.
-Update config.yaml with the path to the image you want to convert to a table
-2. Update secrets.yaml
+Update config.yaml with the path to the image you want to convert to a table NOT NECESSARY YET 2.
+Update secrets.yaml
-3. Update params.yaml
+OK 3.
+Update params.yaml
 OK 4.
 Update the entity
 5. Update the configuration manager in src config
 6. Update the components